 Ask for recommendations: ask your friends and family for the companies they’ve used in the past.
-Even though all the online reviews exist in the word, getting a recommendation from a trusted friend is still one of the best ways to get a trustworthy mover.
+Even though all the online reviews exist in the world, getting a recommendation from a trusted friend is still one of the best ways to get a trustworthy mover.

 Online Forums: look for people who have completed the same move that you are about to complete.
-They may even have information than just about companies to choose; they’ll be able to offer advice on the best time of year to move or just a great local spot to visit once you’ve settled in.
+They may even have information than just about companies to choose from; they’ll be able to offer advice on the best time of year to move or just a great local spot to visit once you’ve settled in.

-Best Ways to Save Money on your Next Move
+Best Ways to Save Money on Your Next Move

 Moving is expensive but necessary because when it’s time to go, it’s time to go.

 To keep your pockets from being completely empty when you arrive at your new destination, these handy tips will help you reduce the costs of moving.

 We can think of nothing better than getting someone else to pay for your move altogether.
 Often, if you are moving for a new job, you can put everything on the company’s dime.